 - There is a Syllabus Template available that contains standard statements on things like Netiquette as well as university policies.
 The template has also been formatted for accessibility and UND branding.
 CourseLeaf Syllabi (SYL) is also available to simplify the creation of syllabi and help to effectively ensure consistent and accurate institutional syllabi policies.

 - We have prepared a three-month course development timeline to help keep everyone on schedule.

 Step Three: Course is reviewed

 - Utilize the Online Course Checklist to ensure the course complies with UND standards

 - Instructional Designer will review course

-Work with your Department Chair to identify the appropriate structure of your course or lab for the fall semester (flipped classroom with smaller groups, hybrid classroom, or modular courses).
+Work with your Department Chair to identify the appropriate structure of your course or lab for the upcoming semester (flipped classroom with smaller groups, hybrid classroom, or modular courses).
 See Recommended Tools and Strategies for more information on how Blackboard, YuJa, Zoom, and other technologies may be used.